 For information about custom roles, refer to the following Azure documentation: Custom Roles in Azure RBAC.

 After you create the custom role, you must assign it to an Active Directory service principal.
-For more information, see the OnCommand Cloud Manager Documentation Center.
+For more information, go to NetApp Docs: Granting Azure permissions to Cloud Manager.